Jaralla al-Marri: Early life

-Al Marri studied English in Texas from 1993-1994 at Texas A&M University.
+Al Marri studied English in Texas from 1993 to 1994 at Texas A&M University.
 He returned to Qatar and married his wife in 1995.
 He has three children.

 Recruitment

 According to his Department of Defense Detainee Assessment, it is believed that Al Marri traveled to Mecca in 2001 where he met Abu Walid al-Makki who began to talk to him about Islam and jihad.
 Al-Makki introduced him to Muhammad al-Saudi al-Harabi, who was his contact for joining the jihad in Afghanistan.
 Because he believed that his family would not support his participation in jihad, he told them that he would be traveling to Pakistan to memorize the Quran.

 Al Marri arrived in Pakistan on September 6, 2001, and contacted al-Harabi who connected him to a man named al-Zubail who transported him to Kandahar, Afghanistan.
-He was then moved to the al-Faruq training camp and ultimately back to Pakistan when he was arrested on December 6, 2001 while trying to cross into Pakistan.
+He was then moved to the al-Faruq training camp and ultimately back to Pakistan when he was arrested on December 6, 2001, while trying to cross into Pakistan.